 The real trekking starts on the fourth day.
 From Bachor, we hike through the valley of the Gunt river.
 The path is mostly flat throughout the day.
 In the afternoon, we set up camp along the river to spend our first night under the stars.

 We continue our hike through a wide valley towards the north.
 If everything goes smoothly, it is possible to make a small detour for a great view over the lake of Yashilkul.
 Today we face the first stretches uphill.
-The difficulty of the gently ascending path is not high though.
+The difficulty of the gently ascending trail is not too high though.
 The campsite for the night is next to the river that flows through the valley.

 Today we move higher up to cross the mark of 4000 meters altitude.
 Via a side valley we then climb 500 meters to the lake of Chapdarkul at 4500 meters altitude.
 At the shore of Chapdarkul, we pitch our tents to spend the night.
 The outside temperatures at 4500 meters can be very frigid at night.

-Practical Info PageQuestion about this trek?
+Question about this trek?
 Contact us!

 Or check out the FAQ